 Fraudulent activity would push the cost of the Target data breach to the industry much higher, as consumers would not be held liable.”

-post over at the Wall Street Journal Corporate Intelligence blog points out that cyber attacks like these continue to be a drain on the wider economy.
+A post on the Wall Street Journal Corporate Intelligence blog points out that cyberattacks like these continue to be a drain on the wider economy.

 It cites a study backed by computer security firm McAfee that last year estimated the total cost of cybercrime and cyber espionage to the United States at up to $100 billion each year.